4paradigm/OpenMLDB/docs/en/use_case/pulsar_openmldb_connector_demo.md

-# Pulsar OpenMLDB JDBC Connector Usage Demo
+# Integration with Pulsar

+## Introduction

+Apache Pulsar is a cloud-native, distributed messaging and streaming platform.
+It can be used as online data source for OpenMLDB to import real-time data streams.
+You can learn more about Pulsar from the project website [https://pulsar.apache.org/](https://pulsar.apache.org/).
+We have developed an OpenMLDB JDBC Connector to work seamlessly with Pulsar.
+In this document, you will learn the concepts and usages of this connector.

-We use Pulsar Standalone, OpenMLDB cluster and a simple JSON message producer to show how the OpenMLDB JDBC Connector works.
+Note that, for the sake of simplicity, for this document, we use Pulsar Standalone, OpenMLDB cluster and a simple JSON message producer to show how the OpenMLDB JDBC Connector works.
+The connector also works well with the Pulsar Cluster.

+## Overview

+### Download

-You should download the demo files pkg in [here](https://github.com/vagetablechicken/pulsar-openmldb-connector-demo/releases/download/v0.2/files.tar.gz), which are needed by this demo, such as the connector nar, schema files, config files.
+- You can download the entire demo package [here](https://github.com/vagetablechicken/pulsar-openmldb-connector-demo/releases/download/v0.2/files.tar.gz), which are needed by this demo, including the connector nar, schema files, and config files.

+- If you would like to download the connector only, you can [download it here](https://github.com/4paradigm/OpenMLDB/releases/download/v0.4.4/pulsar-io-jdbc-openmldb-2.11.0-SNAPSHOT.nar) from the OpenMLDB release.

+### Workflow

-All steps are recorded, see [terminalizer page](https://terminalizer.com/view/be2309235671), or download the demo script [demo.yml](https://github.com/vagetablechicken/pulsar-openmldb-connector-demo/blob/main/demo.yml).
+The below figure summarizes the workflow of using this connector.
+We will further explain the detail later.
+Moreover, we have recorded the steps at [terminalizer page](https://terminalizer.com/view/be2309235671) for easy reference; or you can also download the demo script [demo.yml](https://github.com/vagetablechicken/pulsar-openmldb-connector-demo/blob/main/demo.yml).

-The demo includes the following steps, as shown below.
 ![demo steps](images/demo_steps.png)

 ## Step 1
 ### Create OpenMLDB Cluster